jdum/odfdo/README.md

 `odfdo` is an adaptation of this former project. `odfdo` main changes from `lpod`:

--   `odfdo` requires Python version 3.9 to 3.12.
-For Python 3.6 to 3.8 see previous releases.
+-   `odfdo` requires Python version 3.9 to 3.13.
+For previous Python versions see older releases.
 -   API change: more pythonic.
 -   include recipes.
 -   use Apache 2.0 license.